rustiever/Sorting-Algorthims-Visualization/README.md

-# SortingAlgorthimsVisualizer
+# Sorting Algorthim Visualizer

-Visualisation of some popular sorting algorithms using openGL
+Visualisation(internal working) of some popular sorting algorithms using openGL framework.

-built and tested on Mac

 ## Features
-- Dynamic coloring
+- Dynamic coloring and theme

 - Two modes for interactioon

 - Friendly interface

+## usage
+-

+## Algorithms
+- Bubble Sort

+- Selection Sort

+- Insertion Srot

+- Ripple Sort (Another version of Bubble sort)

+- Comb Sort (Another version of Bubble sort)

 ## To Run
-clone this repo
+Ensure you have openGL framework installed. clone this repo
 cd to this repo
 **Mac** =>``` g++ -framework OpenGL -framework GLUT visualizer.cpp -o visualizer -Wno-deprecated```
 **Linux/Ubuntu** => ```g++ visualizer.cpp -lGL -lGLU -lglut ```

+Built and Tested on Mac OS ✅👍🏻

-Note: currently the file is mix of c and c++.
+Note: currently the cpp file is mix of c and c++.
 So need to seperate them.
-Current goal is make the code more readable and maintainable.
+Current goal is to make the code more readable and maintainable.